Google’s Core Updates Explained: What They Are & How to Prepare for Them

 Content Accuracy

-With the growth of AI-generated content and potential misinformation, Google will continue emphasizing content accuracy.
+With the growth of AI-generated content and potential misinformation, Google will continue emphasizing content accuracy and relevancy.

 Google will most likely determine content accuracy based on the following factors: